MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 # :pencil: Week 1 exercises
 This week we will learn very basic Python functions and write simple programs.
 We will learn to write to the console, use variables and use simple loops.
-We will also install Python and set up the develepment environment.
+We will also install Python and set up the development environment.

 ## :gear: Setup
 - Run the installer and follow the on-screen instructions [installing Python](https://www.python.org/ftp/python/3.9.4/python-3.9.4-amd64.exe)